 - Any income received outside the country and taxed in the contracting state.
 Similarly, any income earned by a non-resident on the investment made in the country but taxed in his home country.

 - Any income not disclosed in order to avoid paying taxes.

-Personal income is the gross total income received by an individual or household.
+Personal income is the total gross income received by an individual or household.
 It includes income received from each and every source for all the individuals in a household taken together.
 It reflects the purchasing power of the individual or household, as the case may be.
 From the individual’s point of view, it provides him with a picture of his household income and what is the annual gross earnings of such individual/household.
-From a macroeconomics point of view, a higher personal income depicts a higher purchasing power, which means there will be a higher amount of money rolling into the economy and thus indicating a better future growth prospect.
+From a macroeconomic point of view, a higher personal income depicts a higher purchasing power, which means there will be a higher amount of money rolling into the economy and thus indicating a better future growth prospect.

 This is a guide to Personal Income.
 Here we discuss how to calculate Personal Income along with practical examples.
-We also provide a downloadable excel template.
+We also provide a downloadable Excel template.
 You may also look at the following articles to learn more –